 From iced coffees and mochas to lattes and cappuccinos, we want all our customers to be able to enjoy great-tasting coffee, now and long into the future.
 We're part of the global movement to ensure coffee is grown and traded in ways that support communities and their land.
-To this end, we made a commitment that by 2020, 100% of the coffee we serve will come from sources supporting sustainable production.
+To this end, we made a commitment to serve 100% of our coffee from sources supporting sustainable production by 2020.